TinManTex/MockFox/ReadMe.txt

 MockFox is a framework to load/compile MGSV TPP lua scripts including Infinite Heaven outside of the games exe itself by providing mock versions of the mgstpp internal modules.
 May be useful for analysing data in the scripts.
-Infinite Heaven uses it for it's AutoDoc which creates the Features and Options txt and html files.
+Infinite Heaven used it for it's AutoDoc which creates the Features and Options txt and html files.

+If you just want to look at the generated fox modules for reference see /MockFoxLua/<game id>/

 Terms:
 Host - the lua vm/interpreter that will be loading/running the fox engine scripts.
 Ex LDT - Lua Development Tools, MoonSharp C# lua implementation, or MGSTPP.exe I guess.